No purchase necessary. Ends on 2/8/2014. Open to legal residents of 50 US and DC, ages 6-14.

-The Fly-Off will be held on January 26, 2013.
-On the Fly-Off day, report to the Pima Air & Space Museum at the designated time and receive your flight packet consisting of a nametag and flight number, one admission ticket for each family member of the entrant (up to four tickets total per entrant), an itinerary for the Fly-Off, and paper airplane materials.
+The Fly-Off will be held on February 8, 2014.
+On the Fly-Off day, report to the Pima Air & Space Museum at the designated time and receive your flight packet consisting of a nametag and flight log, one museum admission ticket for each family member of the entrant (up to four tickets total per entrant), an itinerary for the Fly-Off, and paper airplane materials.
 Once an entrant receives his/her flight packet, the entrant can proceed to the build area and begin to construct a paper airplane according to the specifications set forth in Section 4.

 By entering, each entrant warrants and represents the following with respect to their Submission: (a) entrant is the sole and exclusive owner of the Submission; (b) the Submission is entrant’s own creation; and (c) the Submission will not infringe on any rights of any third parties.

 Limit one (1) entry per person.
 All entries, including Submissions, become the sole and exclusive property of the Sponsor and receipt of entries will not be acknowledged or returned.
 Sponsor is not responsible for lost, late, illegible, stolen, incomplete, invalid, unintelligible, or misdirected entries, which will be disqualified, or for problems of any kind whether mechanical, human or electronic.
 Only fully completed entry forms are eligible.
 Proof of submission will not be deemed to be proof of receipt by Sponsor.